ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

         \[ As to C509 certificates, the COSE Header Parameters 'c5b' and 'c5c' are under pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-The following parameters MUST be present if and only if the OSCORE group is not a pairwise-only group:
+   The 'key' parameter MUST also include the following parameters, if and only if the OSCORE group is not a pairwise-only group.

    * The 'sign_enc_alg' parameter, specifying the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'sign_alg' parameter, specifying the Signature Algorithm used to sign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'sign_params' parameter, specifying the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

       - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

-The following parameters MUST be present if and only if the OSCORE group is not a signature-only group:
+   The 'key' parameter MUST also include the following parameters, if and only if the OSCORE group is not a signature-only group.

    * The 'alg' parameter, specifying the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.

    * The 'ecdh_alg' parameter, specifying the Pairwise Key Agreement Algorithm used in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'ecdh_params' parameter, specifying the parameters of the Pairwise Key Agreement Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

       - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

       - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

    The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.